stennety/mywebsite/_posts/2014-10-10-functional-programming-in-java-using-predicates.md

 }
 {% endhighlight %}

-As you can see, we’re re-using a lot of code between these two methods.
-The only thing that’s really changing is the conditional logic within the if statement.
+As you can see, we're re-using a lot of code between these two methods.
+The only thing that's really changing is the conditional logic within the if statement.

 A better (or, at least, more functional programmy) way to do this would be to have a single method that loops through the phone book and applies the predicate at each iteration…